mcsrainbow/mcsrainbow.github.io/en/2023/12/lightweight-kubernetes-distributions-practices/index.md

 ## Using KinD

-KinD is a tool for running local Kubernetes clusters in Docker.
+KinD (Kubernetes in Docker) is a tool for running local Kubernetes clusters in Docker.

 ### Basic